-Originally, the cemetery catered to the well-to-do and upper-classes.
+Originally, the first pet cemetery catered to the well-to-do and upper-classes.
 That was because they were willing to spend good money to bury their beloved pets.
 However, the idea of spending so much on pets and burying them with such flashiness, caused one person to comment in 1901:

 “Paris is generally supposed to set the fashions in most matters and it is possible that the city has started a new style in providing a pretentious cemetery where dogs may be buried with as much pomp and ceremony as their masters.”

 The idea of pomp and ceremony proved to be prosperous.
 The cemetery was earning so much money, they decided to evict the marble cutter.
 He had established himself there at its opening in 1899 and had enjoyed a free workshop ever since.
-The marble cutter was so upset about his possible eviction, he took the cemetery’s owners to court and “alleged that it was in a great measure owing to him and the care he bestowed upon the epitaphs and tombstones that the cemetery had prospered.”
+He was so upset about his possible eviction, he took the cemetery’s owners to court and “alleged that it was in a great measure owing to him and the care he bestowed upon the epitaphs and tombstones that the cemetery had prospered.”

 Whether the marble cutter or the cemetery won is unclear, but what is clear is that revenue to maintain the cemetery was not just acquired by burials.
 The cemetery also received money by charging five pence to gain entrance.
 To enter, visitors passed through a wrought iron gate that faced the Pont d’Asuières.
 Surrounding the gate was a grand and elegance entrance designed by noted architect Eugène Petit in Art Nouveau style.
-After passing through the gate, the five pence was paid to the concierge seated in a little hut located to the right just inside the gate, and once inside the cemetery, visitors were able to see the graves of the deceased animals.
+After passing through the gate, five pence was paid to the concierge seated in a little hut located to the right just inside the gate, and once inside the cemetery, visitors were able to see the graves of the deceased animals.

-Within three years of the cemetery being laid out, it became home to hundreds of dogs, cats, and birds.
+Within three years of the first pet cemetery being laid out, it became home to hundreds of dogs, cats, and birds.
 Burials could be as simple or as elaborate as a pet owner desired.
 This meant that some animals were carried to the cemetery by their owners and buried in common graves that consisted of three or four pets, each being separated by a layer of earth.
 It also meant that some pets were taken from a person’s home by a special carrier dressed in a uniform.
 Sometimes dead pets were interred in lined coffins, and other times they were immortalized by grand monuments.